The Emirates Group: Growth

 In 1999, Emirates opened its own hotel – The Al Dossa Desert Resort.
-Emirates Group's workforce totaled 11,000 that year, and Dnata entered the South East Asian airport services market with the launch of Dnata Philippines Inc. Emirates SkyCargo also launched a new system called Skychain developed by Mercator, which provided access via the Internet and email to everyone involved in moving a cargo.
+Emirates Group's workforce totalled 11,000 that year, and Dnata entered the South-East Asian airport services market with the launch of Dnata Philippines Inc. Emirates SkyCargo also launched a new system called Skychain developed by Mercator, which provided access via the Internet and email to everyone involved in moving a cargo.

 Modern history

 Emirates announced an order in April 2000 as the first launch customer for the Airbus A3XX (later named Airbus A380), the largest civil aircraft ever built.
 The deal comprised five Airbus A380-800s and two Airbus A380-800F.
 The deal was confirmed on 4 November 2001 and Emirates announced orders for 15 more A380-800s at the same time.
 Also announced was an order for 6 Boeing 777s.
 Emirates justified its order by saying that purchasing the 481- to 656-passenger super jumbo to was to maximize its use of scarce takeoff and landing slots at crowded airports like London Heathrow.
 In the same year the new Sheikh Rashid Terminal opened, increasing the capacity at Dubai International to 22 million passengers a year.
 The loyalty program of Emirates, Skywards was also launched.
 Sheikh Ahmed also announced that Dubai Government is to invest $500–600m in the new Terminal 3 – with a capacity for 20 million passengers a year.

 Towards the end of 2000, Emirates Airline was planning to start ultra-long-haul service to the East Coast and West Coast of the United States as well as nonstop flights to Australia and Argentina.
 Traffic continued to grow at a rate of 20 percent in 1999–2000.

 In 2001, Emirates SkyCargo Centre opened with a capacity to handle 400,000 tonnes a year.
 Emirates was also voted airline of the year by research consultancy Skytrax.
 Emirates took delivery of its 18th Airbus A330-200 and ordered two more, making it the biggest A330 operator in the world.
 The airline also announced an order worth $15 billion for 15 A380s, eight A340-600s, three A330s and 25 Boeing 777s.
 A year later, the airline was again named airline of the year by Skytrax.
 Passenger level on Emirates in the 2001–02 financial year reached 6.3 million passengers, and cargo crossed 400,000 tonnes.
 The Group also announced a $275 million investment in new hangar complex at the Emirates Engineering Centre.
 Galileo Emirates was further expanded when the business acquired the distribution rights for Sudan and Tunisia.